-To perform a type 64 Substitution, the MDP may undertake to use another method of Substitution (which may be a modification of an existing Substitution type), where none of the existing Substitution types are applicable, subject to using reasonable endeavours to form an agreement with the affected FRMP, ENLR (where appropriate) and LNSP for the connection point.
+To perform a type 64 Substitution, the MDP may undertake to use another method of Substitution (which may be a modification of an existing Substitution type), where none of the existing Substitution types are applicable, subject to using reasonable endeavours to form an agreement with the FRMP, LR and LNSP for the connection point.
 The specifics of this Substitution type may involve a globally applied method.